Dirack/dirack/README.md

 #### ✨ My contributions:

   - [Programs to Madagascar open-source seismic processing package](https://github.com/ahay/src/tree/master/user/dirack):
-The programs _sfvfsacrsnh_ and _sfnhcrssurf_ are C programs adapted to the Madagascar package.
-The main objective of these programs is to optimize the zero offset Common Reflection Surface (CRS) parameters, RN, RNIP, BETA that best fits a non-hyperbolic CRS approximation surface with a reflection traveltime surface extracted from a seismic data cube
+    - _sfvfsacrsnh_ is a C programs adapted to the Madagascar package.
+The main objective of this program is to optimize the zero offset Common Reflection Surface (CRS) parameters (RN, RNIP, BETA) that best fits a Non-hyperbolic CRS approximation surface with a reflection traveltime surface extracted from a seismic data cube
 (seismic data organized in CMP x Offset X Time coordinates).
-The result of that parameters optmization is used in CRS stack.
 The parameters optmization is achieved using Very Fast Simulated Aneelling (VFSA) global optimization algorithm.
+The result of that parameters optmization is used in CRS stacking and NIP tomography.

+    - _sfnhcrssurf_ is a C programs adapted to the Madagascar package.
+The main objective of this programs is to build the Non-hyperbolic CRS surface using zero-offset CRS parameters obtained with _sfvfsacrsnh_ program.

 - [New Madagascar Computational Recipes](https://github.com/ahay/src/tree/master/book/dirack/examples/modelAndStack):
     - [kimodel.py](https://github.com/ahay/src/blob/master/book/Recipes/kimodel.py),